 Due to the length of the drive, it’s not advisable to make a lot of stops.
 You won’t find too many places to stop along the way but one place you should stop at is Yamba.

-Yamba is a small town roughly halfway between Coffs Harbour and Byron Bay.
+Yamba is a beautiful seaside town roughly halfway between Coffs Harbour and Byron Bay.
 It’s a beautiful place and an ideal location to have lunch.

-The beach at Yamba is beautiful and ideal to relax at for a bit.
+The beach at Yamba is a beautiful and ideal place to relax for a bit.
 If you’re feeling more adventurous, you can to Yamba Lighthouse which overlooks the bay the town is set in.

 The hike to Cape Byron to see the lighthouse is a trip you must do.
-The views are spectacular at the easternmost point of Australia.
+The views of the Pacific Ocean are spectacular at the easternmost point of Australia.

 Byron Bay has plenty going on and is a lovely town.
 Spending the night at a bar or a good restaurant is recommended!